 Afterschool for All Challenge is a day of national advocacy, sponsored by the Afterschool Alliance, in which out-of-school time supporters educate Congress about the benefits of OST programs.
 Hundreds of OST leaders from around the nation visit Capitol Hill and meet with U.S. Senators and Representatives.
 Those not visiting Washington DC also participate by contacting their representatives and using social media to send messages about the need to protect and increase funding.
-This year's event will take place on April 19, 2018.
+This year's event was held on April 19, 2018.

 National Summer Learning Day

 National Summer Learning Day is a national advocacy day aimed at elevating the importance of keeping kids learning, safe and healthy every summer, ensuring they return to school in the fall ready to succeed in the year.
 Participation sends a powerful message across the nation that summers matter and offers an opportunity to showcase how summers can make a life-changing difference in the lives of young people.
-This year's event will take place on July 12, 2018.
+This year's event was held on July 12, 2018.